brainglobe/brainglobe.github.io/docs/source/community/roadmaps/march-2026.md

 * make diverse atlas-registered data such as gene expression maps accessible via BrainGlobe GUIs (BrainGlobe Data API)
 * allow registration of single histological sections and images of brain subvolumes to BrainGlobe atlases
 * add existing API documentation to website
+* Greatly expand the number of atlases available via the BrainGlobe Atlas API

 ### Recent progress